boyter/boyter.org/content/posts/2010-08-23-build-vector-space-search-engine-python.md

 0.140028008403 Richard Stallman to visit Australia Im not usually one to promote events and the like unless I feel 0.110096376513 MySQL Backups Done Easily One thing that comes up a lot on siteslike Stackoverflow and the like is</pre>

 Results are not too bad I think!
 Now there are some problems with this technique.
-Firstly it doesn&#8217;t support boolean searches which can be an issue, although most people tend to just type some terms.
+Firstly it doesn't support boolean searches which can be an issue, although most people tend to just type some terms.
 Secondly it has problems with larger documents.
 The way the vector space works is biased towards smaller documents since they are closer to the search term space.
 You can get around this by breaking larger documents up into smaller ones though.
 The final and biggest issue though is that it is pretty CPU intensive.
-I have tested a search like this with 50,000 documents and it was OK but you wouldn&#8217;t want to go much further then that.
+I have tested a search like this with 50,000 documents and it was OK but you wouldn't want to go much further then that.
 It is a pretty naive implementation though.
 With some caching and checking which documents are worth comparing you could take this up to millions of documents.

 I remember reading somewhere (no source sorry) that Altavista and some of the other early search engines used a technique similar to the above for calculating rankings, so it seems the idea really can be taken to a large scale.

-By now I am sure someone is thinking, &#8220;Hang on, if its that simple then why is it so hard to make the next Google?&#8221;.
+By now I am sure someone is thinking, "Hang on, if its that simple then why is it so hard to make the next Google?".
 Well the answer is that its pretty easy to index 10,000 to 100,000,000 pages it gets considerably more difficult to index 1,000,000,000+ pages.
 You have to shard out to multiple computers and the margin for error is pretty low.
 You can read this post [Why Writing a Search Engine is Hard written by Anna Patterson][3] (one of the co-founders of [Cuil][4]) which explains the problem nicely.

 A few people have expressed difficulty getting the above to run.
 To do so just copy it all into a single file and run it.